1. Skip to content

 In contrast to the Amazon Fund that rewards Brazil when it reduces deforestation, the TFFF aims to benefit all tropical forest nations through an annual fixed payment for each hectare of standing forest.
 By contrast, deforested or degraded land will result in a reduction of the amount received.

-Local and Indigenous communities are to be paid for maintaining ecosystems that "benefit everyone," João Paulo Capobianco, executive secretary of Brazil's Minister of the Environment, told journalists following the meeting of ministers in Rio de Janeiro.
+Local and Indigenous communities are to be paid for maintaining ecosystems that "benefit everyone," João Paulo Capobianco, executive secretary of Brazil's environment minister, told journalists following the meeting of ministers in Rio de Janeiro.

 Other global funds helping the Amazon?